 the 4-20 mA line.
 Standard RS 422/485 output is also available.
 Using a

-separate module, the Determinator can be interfaced with most digital
+separate COMO module, the Determinator can be interfaced on Modbus RTU

 Delphian’s patented multiple active